Chanda Prescod-Weinstein: Activism

 Prescod-Weinstein worked with two research assistants for two years to form a database of all professional publications by Black women with PhDs in physics-related disciplines, which was released in December 2022.
 She said she drew inspiration from the Cite Black Women movement on social media.

+Jewish communal leadership activities

+Prescod-Weinstein has in the past been a member of the Jewish Voice for Peace Academic Advisory council.
+Prescod-Weinstein also served as the Chairperson of Jews of Color and Allies Advisory Group of Reconstructing Judiaism, the umbrella organization of Reconstructionist Judaism, and served on its board of governors.

 Personal life

 Prescod-Weinstein is queer and agender.
 Her husband is a lawyer.
-Her mother Margaret Prescod emigrated from Barbados as a teenager, and in New York was a founder of International Black Women for Wages for Housework in 1974.
-Prescod-Weinstein is the grandchild of feminist Selma James and the step-granddaughter of Trinidadian Marxist writer and historian C. L. R. James.
+She is the daughter of author and activist Margaret Prescod and labor activist Sam Weinstein.
+Through her father she is a granddaughter of feminist Selma James and the step-granddaughter of Trinidadian Marxist writer and historian C. L. R. James.

+Views on Judaism

+Prescod-Weinstein is Ashkenazi and Reconstructionist.
+She has described herself as an agnostic atheist, writing that “G-d is not necessarily a supernatural presence, but rather a concept that holds space for how we spiritually connect with our sense of what the universe is about, what life is about.
+For me, Jewish texts are an important ethical guide, something to think with.”
+She regularly attends a Reconstructionist synagogue and has said that Passover is her favorite holiday.